 Deaccessioning is a necessary function in the maintenance of a quality library collection.
-Removing materials that are no longer relevant to the curriculum, deemed inaccurate due to age, or are unusable due to their physical condition is critical for ongoing stewardship of a library collection.
+Removing materials that are no longer relevant to the curriculum, outdated, or are unusable due to their physical condition is critical for ongoing stewardship of a library collection.